-9 Support Arizona State funding of irrigation efficiencies on agricultural lands
+Support Arizona State funding of irrigation efficiencies on agricultural lands

-In the past irrigation technology was costly and difficult to install for use on large scale agricultural lands.
-Modern technologies have proven both efficient and economically viable ways of utilizing drip irrigation for large scale crop production.
-Investigations of drip irrigation technologies sponsored by CAWCD has shown increases in productivity with significant reductions in water use.
-Agriculture uses between 70 and 80 percent of water taken from the Colorado River.
-Any reductions in water use could yield large savings of water that can be used to support the fragile Colorado River System.
+In the past, irrigation technology was costly and difficult to install for use on large scale agricultural lands.
+Modern technologies have proven both efficient and economically viable ways of utilizing water resources.
+Agriculture accounts for about approximately 70% of Arizona's total water use.
+Any reductions in water use could yield large savings of water that can be used to support Southern Arizona's water resources.

-10 Support projects that reduce the hydrologic disconnect between the location of CAGRD replenishment and location of groundwater use.
+Support projects that reduce the hydrologic disconnect between the location of CAGRD replenishment and location of groundwater use

-The CAGRD provides replenishment of aquifers to offset member service area and member lands groundwater pumping.
+The Central Arizona Groundwater Replenishment District (CAGRD) provides replenishment of aquifers to offset member service area and member lands groundwater pumping.
 Often the location of use is distant from where replenishment is currently possible.
-There is currently sufficient recharge capacity at the constructed recharge facilities that are used by the CAGRD; however, as demonstrated by groundwater modeling, several areas in the TAMA are showing groundwater level declines where current and expected groundwater is not locally replenished.
+There is sufficient recharge capacity at the constructed recharge facilities that are used by the CAGRD.
+However, as demonstrated by groundwater modeling, several areas in the Tucson Active Management Area (TAMA) are showing groundwater level declines where current and expected groundwater is not locally replenished.
 Future developments should consider construction of new recharge facilities proximal to the area of groundwater pumping to mitigate the expansion of current and future groundwater supply and demand imbalances.